klis87/redux-requests/docusaurus/docs/tutorial/9-caching.md

 ---
 title: 9.
 Caching
-description: 9th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: 9th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 ## `cache`